kenjibailly/paimon_discord_bot/Readme.md

 - ✅ /introduction
   - A user can introduce themselves using this command.
 An image will be generated with the provided data.
 Users can edit their introduction using the same command and the initial message will be updated.
   - You can edit the game characters in the `./introduction/game.json` file, the colors in the file are used to make a gradient background.
 You can also change the assets, but make sure they have the same dimensions.
+- ✅ /level
+  - A user can check their current level or they can check another user's level.
+  - Input: optional: `user`

 #### 🧑‍💼 Staff functions